Alaza747/4-puppy-raffle-audit/audit-data/report.md

 2. Use a Mapping: Instead of using an array to track players, use a mapping to keep track of active players.
 This way, you can easily remove players from the mapping when they refund.

-### [S-#] `Refund()` function has no impact on the length of the array, the slots of the array are still "participating in the raffle" and can win the raffle, which would lead to sending the `prizePool` to the 0-address
+### [H-6] `Refund()` function has no impact on the length of the array, the slots of the array are still "participating in the raffle" and can win the raffle, which would lead to sending the `prizePool` to the 0-address

 **Description:** The `Refund()` function does not update the array fully.
 The index of the player who has called `refund()` can still win.